 If you’re losing hair around your temples, you may want to skip texturizing and keep hair longer on top.
 By keeping hair longer on top, you can style it forward and disguise your receding hairline.

 If you have dandruff on top of thinning hair, you can do yourself a big favor by using a tea tree oil shampoo and conditioner.
 Tea tree oil can eliminate stubborn dandruff that, when left untreated, can lead to scalp damage and slow hair growth.

+Another option is specially formualted shampoo that serves the sole purpose of adding more volume to your hair.
+Take our popular VOLUME shampoo as an example, switching out your day to day shampoo with this can help with your thinning hair.
 On days when you’re not shampooing your hair, use a dry shampoo instead.
 Dry shampoo is great for removing excess oil from the scalp while adding extra volume for styling purposes.